 Harborside attorney Henry Wykowski, who tried the case in 2016, called the decision disappointing but said the fight’s not finished.

 “I don’t see this as ‘the war is over,'” he said.
 “I see this as an important battle in the war.”

 Only at that point will a decision be made on a possible appeal, he said.

 First, he noted, the Tax Court judge must rule on a question of tax-related penalties for Harborside, given that several years worth of federal taxes were in question.

-Wykowski also said the States Act, a bill that could see success next year in Congress and remove 280E as a cannabis industry hurdle going forward, may not prove a complete solution because it wouldn’t be retroactive for state-legal companies such as Harborside that have been paying hefty federal taxes for years under 280E.
+Wykowski also said the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, a bill that could see success next year in Congress and remove 280E as a cannabis industry hurdle going forward, may not prove a complete solution because it wouldn’t be retroactive for state-legal companies such as Harborside that have been paying hefty federal taxes for years under 280E.

 The San Francisco-based attorney said he won’t be satisfied until he gets a victory that refunds millions of dollars he considers unjustly paid to the IRS under 280E, and he believes Friday’s ruling leaves open more than one avenue for an appeal.